 8. Find out what you can get for your wrecked car!

 We have relationships with buyers that are looking to buy your wrecked car!
 Reach out to us and have the insurance company provide you with a few things to get a quote on what they will pay for your total loss:

 – A Salvage Retention Offer from the insurance company

 – Photos of the vehicle in its current condition exterior and interior (normally the insurance company can provide photos of the vehicle that they took upon inspection)

-In our new ebook “Fight For Your Total Loss!”, we talk in depth about all of the issues you run into when dealing with a total loss settlement and the offers given by insurance companies.
-We also provide you with steps you can take to fight against the low offers they routinely shell out to victims of auto accidents and are always here to give you a free claim consultation to discuss with one of the top experts in the field of auto insurance claims so you can get the answers you deserve and that many in the industry try to hide from you or lie to you about!
+We can provide you with steps you can take to fight against the low offers they routinely shell out to victims of auto accidents and are always here to give you a free claim consultation to discuss with one of the top experts in the field of auto insurance claims so you can get the answers you deserve and that many in the industry try to hide from you or lie to you about!

 All we need is a copy of the valuation you received so we can look it over and see if the offer you are getting is fair or downright dirty!

 Trouble viewing the form or missing a submit button?
 Here’s a direct link to it: https://pettydetails.wufoo.com/forms/request-a-free-total-loss-consultation/